ibm-cloud-docs/logs-router/getting-started-v3.md

 For more information, see [Creating a S2S authorization to grant access to send logs to {{site.data.keyword.logs_full_notm}}](/docs/logs-router?topic=logs-router-iam-service-auth-logs-routing).

-## Configure the primary metadata location
+## Configure the primary metadata location and API version
 {: #getting-started-v3-settings}
 {: step}